DellaCorte/HeartMesh/README.md

 # HeartMesh
-python tool to generate meshed from ct images
+python tool to generate meshes from ct images

+To be done